Rathimeenamanimaran/mod2/README.md

 # mod2
+Coursera : HTML , CSS and JavaScript for web developers

-# To see the output [CLICK HERE](https://Rathimeenamanimaran.github.io/mod2/index.html)
+# To see the output [CLICK HERE](https://Rathimeenamanimaran.github.io/Coursera-HTML-CSS-and-JavaScript-for-web-developers/mod2/index.html)